Orbit-based structural decomposition and stellar population recovery for edge-on barred galaxies: Model-predicted structures and their true counterparts for an individual case

-Similar to the age distributions, the mass-weighted stellar metallicity distributions and mean stellar metallicities for Au-23-85-50 are derived and presented in Fig.~\ref{metallicity-distributions}.
-The model reproduces the most metal-rich bar ($Z_{\rm model}=3.4\,Z_{\odot}$), the most metal-poor halo ($Z_{\rm model}=0.8\,Z_{\odot}$), and the relatively metal-rich bulge and disk ($Z_{\rm model}=2.6$ and $2.1\,Z_{\odot}$, respectively).
-These values agree with the true metallicities for all components, with the biases $|Z_{\rm model}-Z_{\rm true}|\le0.3\,Z_{\odot}$.
+Similarly to the age distributions, the mass-weighted stellar metallicity distributions and mean stellar metallicities for Au-23-85-50 are presented in Fig.~\ref{metallicity-distributions}.
+The model reproduced the most metal-rich bar ($Z_{\rm model}=3.4\,Z_{\odot}$), the most metal-poor halo ($Z_{\rm model}=0.8\,Z_{\odot}$), and the relatively metal-rich bulge and disc ($Z_{\rm model}=2.6$ and $2.1\,Z_{\odot}$, respectively).
+These values agree with the true metallicities for all components, with all components showing biases, expressed as $|Z_{\rm model}-Z_{\rm true}|\le0.3\,Z_{\odot}$.